 Houser spent the remainder of the summer rehabbing at Maryvale Baseball Park during the day, and watching Bradley at night as the righthander finished 8-9 with a 5.02 ERA in 26 starts for the D-backs.
 Between offseason workouts, they spent the winter grilling out and shooting baskets in Bradley's pool.
 Houser resumed throwing in January.
 Both are hoping for a better 2017.
 (A McCalvy and S Gilbert - MLB.com - Feb 24, 2017)

-This past offseason, Bradley and Evan Marzilli — a center fielder in the D-backs organization — hunted together in Oklahoma.
-Bradley said the experience is probably his favorite hunting memory.“We cooked all our own meals, we slept in a tent, we didn’t shower for a couple days, and we just kind of really roughed it,” Bradley said.
+This past offseason, Bradley and Evan Marzilli hunted together in Oklahoma.
+Bradley said the experience is probably his favorite hunting memory.
+“We cooked all our own meals, we slept in a tent, we didn’t shower for a couple days, and we just kind of really roughed it,” Bradley said.

-Bradley and Marzilli have now gone on a hunting trip together twice.
+Bradley and Marzilli have now gone on hunting trips together twice.
 He hasn’t, however, successfully lured any of the big league D-backs to join him.

 Bradley said people either love hunting or they don’t.
 There is no in-between.
-He enjoys watching the sunrise during his hunting trips, but understands some people don’t care about the sunrise.
+He enjoys watching the sunrise during his hunting trips.
+And he eats what he kills.

 “I think my favorite thing about it is the friendships and the trips, the memories from hunting with other people,” Bradley said.
 “The late-night campfire stories, the things you see on TV that are actually real.
 We actually do that stuff.”
 (Justin Toscano-Cronkite News - April 19, 2017)